cloud-native-toolkit/template-ibmcloud-services/README.md

 # template-ibmcloud-services

-The starter kit has been moved to https://github.com/IBM/template-ibmcloud-services
+The template has been moved to https://github.com/IBM/template-ibmcloud-services